connecttrego/trego_backend/README.md

 - Foreign key indexes for join operations
 - Composite indexes for frequently queried columns
 - Full-text indexes for search functionality
+- Index on the `category` field in the `medicines` table for efficient category filtering
+- Index on `subcategory_id` in the `products` table for efficient product retrieval

 ## Testing